Dunzo

-Dunzo is an Indian company that delivers groceries and essentials, fruits and vegetables, meat, pet supplies, food, and medicines in major cities.
-It also has a separate service to pick up and deliver packages within the same city.
-Dunzo currently provides its delivery services in eight Indian cities including Bangalore, Delhi, Gurgaon, Pune, Chennai, Jaipur, Mumbai and Hyderabad.
-The company also operates a bike taxi service in Gurgaon.
-Dunzo is headquartered in Bangalore and was founded in 2014 by Kabeer Biswas along with co-founders Ankur Agarwal, Dalvir Suri and Mukund Jha.
+Dunzo was an Indian e-commerce company that delivered fruits and vegetables, meat, pet supplies, food, and medicines in major cities.
+It also had a separate service to pick up and deliver packages within the same city.
+Dunzo provided its delivery services in eight Indian cities including Bengaluru, Delhi, Gurugram, Pune, Chennai, Jaipur, Mumbai and Hyderabad.
+The company operated a bike taxi service in Gurgaon.
+Dunzo was headquartered in Bangalore and was founded in 2014 by Kabeer Biswas along with co-founders Ankur Agarwal, Dalvir Suri and Mukund Jha.
+Services were shut down in January 2025.

 History

-Dunzo was founded in July, 2014 by Kabeer Biswas, an alumnus of the K. J. Somaiya College of Engineering,University of Mumbai.
-Before Dunzo, Kabeer founded a company called Hoppr, which was acquired by Hike in 2014.
+Dunzo was founded in July 2014 by Kabeer Biswas, an alumnus of the NMIMS, University of Mumbai.
+Before Dunzo, Kabeer founded a company called Hoppr, which was acquired by Hike Messenger in 2014.
 Dunzo started out as a small WhatsApp group, and transformed into a hyperlocal, app-based service.

 Dunzo raised its first round of funding of US$650k in March 2016 from Blume Ventures, Aspada Ventures, accompanied by other investors including, Rajan Anandan, MD of Google India and Sandipan Chattopaday.